clidey/whodb/README.md

 Go to http://localhost:8080 and get started!

+Or try here: https://whodb.clidey.com (does not support non https hosts)

 ## Features
 - **Better UX:** Intuitive and easy-to-use interface.
 - **Faster Performance:** Built with GoLang for exceptional speed.